OneOfOne/xxhash/c-trunk/README.md

 This is an official mirror of xxHash project, [hosted on Google Code](http://code.google.com/p/xxhash/).
-The intention is to offer github's capabilities to xxHash users, such as cloning, branch, or source download.
+The intention is to offer github's capabilities to xxhash users, such as cloning, branch, pull requests or source download.

-The "master" branch will reflect, the status of xxHash at its official homepage.
-Other branches will also exist, typically to fix some open issues or new requirements, and be available for testing before merge into master.
+The "master" branch will reflect, the status of xxhash at its official homepage.
+The "dev" branch is the one where all contributions will be merged.
+If you plan to propose a patch, please commit into the "dev" branch.
+Direct commit to "master" are not permitted.
+Feature branches will also exist, typically to introduce new requirements, and be temporarily available for testing before merge into "dev" branch.